epicallan/request-service/README.md

 ### Contribution guidelines ###

-* Pull requests are very mmuch encouraged
+* Pull requests are very much encouraged
 * Writing tests: The tests are written using JUNIT with hamcrest for assertion
-* Code review:
-* Other guidelines
+* Other guidelines:

 ### Change log and Issues ###